 Why do credit union digital transformation projects fail?

 Your credit union invests millions in new digital services and the promise of a seamless member experience.
-The board approves.
-The timeline is set.
-Then reality hits.
+The board approves and the roadmap is set, then reality hits.

-Staff struggle to adapt.
-Members complain about the new interface.
-Branches revert to old workarounds.
-Leaders wonder where all that money went.
+The organization struggles to adapt.
+Members complain.
+Employees revert to workarounds.
+Leaders gets frustrated.
 The transformation that was promised never actually came.

 These are multi-million-dollar, multi-year commitments.
 They consume executive attention, board credibility, staff capacity, and member goodwill.